The five-minute guide to setting up a Jupyter notebook server

 - Create a new server.
 I use Digital Ocean, because they’re cheap and easy to set up.
 When I teach a class in Israel or Europe, I use one of their European data centers (or should I say “centres”), because it’ll be a bit faster.
 If a large number of students will participate, then I might get a server with a lot of RAM, but I normally get one of the most basic DO plans.
 I normally set up an Ubuntu server, but you’re welcome ot use any version of Linux you want.

-- I then use “pip” to install the “ipython[notebook]” package, which in turn downloads and installs everything else I’ll need:
+- I then use “pip3” to install the “jupyter” package, which in turn downloads and installs everything else I’ll need:

 - Next, I create a “student” user.
 It is under this user that I’ll run the notebook.